STANDARD TERMS FOR ALL SUPPLIERS CONTRACTED BY CSM Sport and Entertainment LLP and its group companies

 (d) take or publish any photographs or make any other graphical or other reproduction (including film) in connection with the provision of the goods and/or services or for personal use without the prior written permission of CSM;

-(e) represent, directly or indirectly, that any product or service provided has been endorsed or approved by CSM (or its client) or the event or activity for which the goods and/or service is being provided;
+(e) represent, directly or indirectly, that any product or service provided has been endorsed or approved by CSM (or its Underlying Client) or the event or activity for which the goods and/or service is being provided;

-(f) use in advertising, publicity or any other communication, whether written, electronic or any other means, CSM’s (or its client’s) name and/or logo, or any Protected Mark; or
+(f) use in advertising, publicity or any other communication, whether written, electronic or any other means, CSM’s (or its Underlying Client’s) name and/or logo, or any Protected Mark; or

-(g) publish or issue any statement (factual or otherwise) about the Supplier’s provision of goods and/or services to CSM (or its client).
+(g) publish or issue any statement (factual or otherwise) about the Supplier’s provision of goods and/or services to CSM (or its Underlying Client).

 7.1 Nothing in the Agreement shall limit the liability of either party for death or personal injury resulting from its negligence or for fraudulent misrepresentation or for any liability which cannot be excluded by law.